PipedreamHQ/pipedream/components/github/readme.md

 ## Github API Event Sources

-- [Custom Events](https://pipedream.com/sources/new?app=github) - Build your own event source using one or multiple events ([code](https://github.com/PipedreamHQ/pipedream/tree/master/components/github))
+ - [Custom Events](https://pipedream.com/sources/new?app=github) - Build your own event source using one or multiple events ([code](https://github.com/PipedreamHQ/pipedream/blob/master/components/github/custom-events.js))
- - [New Issue](https://pipedream.com/sources/new?app=github) - Triggered when a new issue is created. ([code](https://github.com/PipedreamHQ/pipedream/tree/master/components/github))
+ - [New Branch](https://pipedream.com/sources/new?app=github) - Triggered when a new branch is created. ([code](https://github.com/PipedreamHQ/pipedream/blob/master/components/github/new-branch.js))
- - [New Mention](https://pipedream.com/sources/new?app=github) - Triggers when your username is mentioned in a Commit, Comment, Issue or Pull Request. ([code](https://github.com/PipedreamHQ/pipedream/tree/master/components/github))
+ - [New Commit](https://pipedream.com/sources/new?app=github) - Triggered when a new commit comment is created. ([code](https://github.com/PipedreamHQ/pipedream/blob/master/components/github/new-commit.js))
- - [New Commit Comment](https://pipedream.com/sources/new?app=github) - Triggered when a new comment on a commit is created. ([code](https://github.com/PipedreamHQ/pipedream/tree/master/components/github))
+ - [New Commit Comment](https://pipedream.com/sources/new?app=github) - Triggered when a new comment on a commit is created. ([code](https://github.com/PipedreamHQ/pipedream/blob/master/components/github/new-commit-comment.js))
- - [New Branch](https://pipedream.com/sources/new?app=github) - Triggered when a new branch is created. ([code](https://github.com/PipedreamHQ/pipedream/tree/master/components/github))
+ - [New Issue](https://pipedream.com/sources/new?app=github) - Triggered when a new issue is created. ([code](https://github.com/PipedreamHQ/pipedream/blob/master/components/github/new-issue.js))
- - [New Collaborator](https://pipedream.com/sources/new?app=github) - Triggered when you add a new collaborator. ([code](https://github.com/PipedreamHQ/pipedream/tree/master/components/github))
- - [New Review Request](https://pipedream.com/sources/new?app=github) - Triggered when a review is requested from you or a specified user. ([code](https://github.com/PipedreamHQ/pipedream/tree/master/components/github))
+ - [New Label](https://pipedream.com/sources/new?app=github) - Triggered when a new label is created. ([code](https://github.com/PipedreamHQ/pipedream/blob/master/components/github/new-label.js))
- - [New Gist](https://pipedream.com/sources/new?app=github) - Triggered when you add/star a gist (public or private). ([code](https://github.com/PipedreamHQ/pipedream/tree/master/components/github))
+ - [New Mention](https://pipedream.com/sources/new?app=github) - Triggers when your username is mentioned in a Commit, Comment, Issue or Pull Request. ([code](https://github.com/PipedreamHQ/pipedream/blob/master/components/github/new-mention.js))
- - [New Repository](https://pipedream.com/sources/new?app=github) - Triggered when a new repository is created. ([code](https://github.com/PipedreamHQ/pipedream/tree/master/components/github))
+ - [New Milestone](https://pipedream.com/sources/new?app=github) - Triggered when a new milestone is created. ([code](https://github.com/PipedreamHQ/pipedream/blob/master/components/github/new-milestone.js))
- - [New Milestone](https://pipedream.com/sources/new?app=github) - Triggered when a new milestone is created. ([code](https://github.com/PipedreamHQ/pipedream/tree/master/components/github))
+ - [New Project Card](https://pipedream.com/sources/new?app=github) - Triggered when a new project card is created. ([code](https://github.com/PipedreamHQ/pipedream/blob/master/components/github/new-project-card.js))
- - [New Global Event](https://pipedream.com/sources/new?app=github) - Triggered when anything happens from or to you, on any repo. ([code](https://github.com/PipedreamHQ/pipedream/tree/master/components/github))
- - [New Pull Request](https://pipedream.com/sources/new?app=github) - Triggered when a new pull request is created. ([code](https://github.com/PipedreamHQ/pipedream/tree/master/components/github))
+ - [New Pull Request](https://pipedream.com/sources/new?app=github) -  Triggered when a new pull request is created. ([code](https://github.com/PipedreamHQ/pipedream/blob/master/components/github/new-pull-request.js))
- - [New Organization](https://pipedream.com/sources/new?app=github) - Triggered when a new organization is created. ([code](https://github.com/PipedreamHQ/pipedream/tree/master/components/github))
- - [New Release](https://pipedream.com/sources/new?app=github) - Triggered when a new release is added. ([code](https://github.com/PipedreamHQ/pipedream/tree/master/components/github))
- - [New Team](https://pipedream.com/sources/new?app=github) - Triggered when you are added to a team ([code](https://github.com/PipedreamHQ/pipedream/tree/master/components/github))
- - [New Label](https://pipedream.com/sources/new?app=github) - Triggered when a new label is created. ([code](https://github.com/PipedreamHQ/pipedream/tree/master/components/github))
- - [New Notification](https://pipedream.com/sources/new?app=github) - Triggered when a new notification is created. ([code](https://github.com/PipedreamHQ/pipedream/tree/master/components/github))
+ - [New Push](https://pipedream.com/sources/new?app=github) - Triggered when a new push is created. ([code](https://github.com/PipedreamHQ/pipedream/blob/master/components/github/push-event.js))
- - [New Watcher](https://pipedream.com/sources/new?app=github) - Triggered when a new watcher is added to a repo. ([code](https://github.com/PipedreamHQ/pipedream/tree/master/components/github))
- - [New Repo Event](https://pipedream.com/sources/new?app=github) - Triggered when anything happens on a repo. ([code](https://github.com/PipedreamHQ/pipedream/tree/master/components/github))
- - [New Commit](https://pipedream.com/sources/new?app=github) - Triggered when a new commit is created.
-Select your organization, repo and branch. ([code](https://github.com/PipedreamHQ/pipedream/tree/master/components/github))
+ - [New Repository](https://pipedream.com/sources/new?app=github) - Triggered when a new repository is created. ([code](https://github.com/PipedreamHQ/pipedream/blob/master/components/github/new-repository.js))

 Event sources can also be deployed via the [Pipedream CLI](https://docs.pipedream.com/cli/reference/):

 ```bash